Chapter 5:

 “We’ve been hanging out for a bit now…and I don’t really know much about you, you know.”

 Katie giggled.
 “Okay, Spike.
-I’ve got to get back to work!
+Going back to work!
 My boss is giving me a dirty look…in more ways than one.
 Hang around until we’re supposed to go and meet Vernon.
 I’ll get you some food too.”

 Time passed, Nicolaus sat, ate, and his mind wandered.
-A new unhealthy obsession, searching his own name online and reading articles, begged for his attention.
-Conspiracy theories and news articles concerning the incident at Newtonville rock were all over.
-With the police investigation inconclusive, reporters attempted to interview the survivors, a source of perpetual annoyance for the young miser.
-Someone leaked their identities, bringing about an onslaught of harassment.
-Day after day, over the course of three weeks, people would hound Nicolaus and the others in the streets, in their homes, and even at work!
-Their questions ranged from how they survived, what happened at the ridge, what they saw, and how their lives changed.
-To Nicolaus however, not a single question addressing the missing officers was confounding.
+A new unhealthy obsession, searching his own name online begged for attention.
+With the police investigation ending up inconclusive, conspiracy theories about the incident at Newtonville rock sprung up.
+Someone leaked the survivors’ identities, bringing about an onslaught of harassment.
+Reporters wanting to write news articles attempted interviews; a source of perpetual annoyance for the anti-social loner.
+Day after day, over the course of three weeks, people hounded Nicolaus and the others in the streets, in their homes, and even at work!
+Questions of how they survived, what happened, what they saw, and to how their lives changed, bombarded them.
+With Nicolaus however, not a single question addressing the missing officers was confounding.

 “Oh!”
-Nicolaus checked the time, realizing only 20 minutes remained before their purposed meeting time at Vernon’s. “…Hang on one sec…” He sent Amala a message asking if she was still in therapy.
-She replied, stating she was unaware of how much longer it would last.
+Nicolaus checked the time, realizing only 20 minutes remained before their purposed meeting time at Vernon’s. “…Hang on one sec…” He sent Amala a message; confirming she was still therapy with no time table on when the session would end.
 “I guess we’ll go without her.”
 Katie agreed and pulled Nicolaus in close.

 “We won’t make it to Vernon’s if we walk or take the subway.
 How about we…you know…”

 Nicolaus picked up on Katie’s insinuation.
 “Alright, let’s head for the back.”
-As perky as her hair was red, Katie gleefully waved goodbye to her boss and fellow coworkers as she exited through the back of the establishment with Nicolaus!
-Once the two were around back Nicolaus surveyed the alley making sure they were alone.
+As perky as her hair was red, Katie gleefully waved to her coworkers as she exited through the establishment’s backdoor.
+Once the two were around back Nicolaus surveyed the alley, making sure they were alone.
 “We’re clear…” A soft warm sensation pushed against Nicolaus’s side suddenly.
-He turned, seeing Katie pressing her prominent chest into him.
+He turned, seeing Katie pressing her prominent chest into his arm!
 “W-Whoa, hang on!”

 “Huh?
 I thought you wanted me to hold on tight, right?
 Unless…did you figure out another way yet?”
 Katie asked while wrapping her arms around the flustered young man.

 “N-No…anyway, let’s go!”
 His telekinesis - the azure haze engulfed Nicolaus, spreading onto Katie as he returned the favor, wrapping his arm around her waist.
 The twosome, being dragged up by Nicolaus’s power, floated!
-Drifting upward, Nicolaus peered down to survey the area one last time before making their flight toward Vernon’s home.
-Hovering just below the clouds, Katie pointed out their route, and with a deep breath, Nicolaus began to fly with Katie in tow!
+Drifting upward, Nicolaus peered down to survey the area one last time before flying off toward Vernon’s home.
+Hovering just below the clouds, Katie pointed out their route, and with a deep breath, Nicolaus accelerated with Katie in tow!
 They flew slowly at first but picked up speed and eventually were moving faster than a car!
 All the time Nicolaus thought in his head.
 (Stay calm.
 Focus!
 Focus!)
 The sensation of Katie gripping him tightly was a huge distraction!

 Part 2